SmashKPI/Coocking-Timer/README.md

 * LED
 * Switch
 ## Updates
-02/20/2021 - Created a NXP LCP1768 Version of the
+02/20/2021 - Created an NXP LCP1768 Version of the
 cooking timer.
-The BOM for it is less by one LED and resistor
+The BOM remains the same except one LED and an 1K Ohm resistor.